Fly roundtrip from Calgary to BC and Ontario for $115 or less starting next month | News

 It’s important to note that to travel domestically in Canada, you’ll need to have proof of vaccine and a valid photo ID with you to be able to board a plane.

-And remember, if you’re planning on travelling outside of Alberta, it’s important to review your destination’s COVID-19 public health restrictions before you leave.
+And remember, if you’re planning on travelling outside of BC, it’s important to review your destination’s COVID-19 public health restrictions before you leave.

 Bon voyage!